fredgrott/base_rvierpod/lib/app/modules/readme.txt

-Controllers and or providers get paired with their screens
+Module Structure

+Name-module-folder
+   services-folder
+   manager-folder
+   views-folder

+Note: Notifications and their models will be found in models folder